 You’ve arrived at the proper prefecture for high-grade rice, and Niigata’s sake is also of exceptional quality.
 In Niigata Prefecture, there are three Ponshukan shops.
 Each one has a sake tasting area.
 You get five samplings “coins” for 500 yen, which you can use to try up to five cups of sake.
 Niigata’s breweries manufacture almost 100 different types of sake, which are sold in small vending machines.

 To assist you in making selections, there are lists and rankings of recommended sake.
 You can even bathe in hot sake at the Echigo-Yuzawa Ponshukan branch.
 A gently alkaline hot spring bath has been added to the sake, which has been expertly blended.

-Niigata is a fun place to be, from the scenic view of the city to the snowy winter fall games.
-This list further compliments the magnificence of Niigata, Japan.
-On your next visit to Niigata, you can use this article to decide how you want to spend your trip
+Niigata is a fun place to be, from the scenic view of the city to the snowy winter-fall games.
+This list further complements the magnificence of Niigata, Japan.
+On your next visit to Niigata, you can use this article to decide how you want to spend your trip.